prudhvi193/Generating-real-time-Indian-movie-news-and-publishing-the-data-using-Ansible-and-AWS/README.md

 ### III) Once these details are provisioned we need to configure the AWS Access Key and Secret Keys as environment variables and provision them to the AWS infrastructure instructions

-### IV) Once these are provisioned we also define the details of the hosts on which the application is executed within the **ansible.cfg configuration file
+### IV) Once these are provisioned we also define the details of the hosts on which the application is executed within the "ansible.cfg" configuration file

 ### V)Lastly we run the playbook with the below command specified, which generates the required DNS information of the provided host over which the application is built

-** Command: ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook ec2-provision.yml -u ubuntu
+** **Command: ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook ec2-provision.yml -u ubuntu